jsgoupil/quickbooks-sync/README.md

 6. GetLastError - Gets the last error that happened.
 This method is called only if an error is found.
 7. ConnectionError - An error happened with the Web Connector.
 8. CloseConnection - Closing the connection.
 Return a string to show to the user in the Web Connector.
+9. OnException - Called if any of your steps throw an exception.
+It would be a great time to log this exception for future debugging.

 ### Step 3.
 Register your Step Manager with the ASMX ###
 The registration allows you to create a StepManager with any dependencies that you would like.
 Here is an example: